 These questions are essential to ask, as the growth of your E-commerce store relies on your customers: the way they find your business, how much they purchase, how often they do so, and how satisfied they are with your service.

-The bad news is you need data in case you do not want to hope and pray only for better business performance and growth.
+The bad news is you need data in order to grow your business from here, you need to case you do not want to hope and pray only for better business performance and growth.

 Those who state they don’t measure and don’t make the right steps to improve their businesses („it’s just growing by itself”) are lying or are not in their right minds.